-This Compendium of Financial Policies and Operational Guidelines represents all the financial policies of the Council of Emergency Medicine Residency Directors (CORD).
+This Compendium of Financial Policies and Operational Guidelines represents all the financial policies of the Council of Residency Directors in Emergency Medicine (CORD).
 All previous policies are rescinded with approval of this document.

 The Policies listed in Part 1 of this document have been approved by the Board of Directors of CORD.
 Operational guidelines to insure compliance with Board policies are contained in Part 2.